ksylvan/vpn-server/README.md

       ./bin/mkpasswd TestTheHash
       $6$JBPVsmzre/hFkiFF$RfmrOFdkXs.QNF515TIGtokseUafj[...]

-If you want to edit your secrets, the easiest think is to use the `edit` task, like this:
+If you wish to edit your secrets, use the `edit` task, like this:

       $ EDITOR=vi make edit
       Decryption successful